icecube/OMSim/documentation/extra_doc/0_common.md

 - IceCube ice, where the optical properties are calculated by the selected depth (an arg variable)
 - Scintillator materials with complex decay time and yield properties

-Special processors for these materials are implemented in separate namespaces (e.g., `IceProcessor`, `ScintillationProcessor`) and can be passed to the `ProcessSpecial` method of `OMSimMaterialHandler`.
+Special processors for these materials are implemented in separate namespaces (e.g., `IceProcessor`, `ScintillationProcessor`) and can be passed to the `OMSimMaterialHandler::processSpecial` method.

 ### Geometry Data